-As mentioned in bullet 14, rebooting the system after Symantec Drive Encryption 10 is highly recommended.
-Although some deployments may opt to not immediately reboot, it is very much advised to reboot the system very soon after Symantec Drive Encryption has been installed or upgraded on a system.
+Although some deployments may opt to not immediately reboot, it is advised to reboot the system very soon after Symantec Drive Encryption has been installed or upgraded on a system.

-Symantec Endpoint Encryption 11.x and Symantec Drive Encryption 10.x operate differently when it comes to slaving drives.
+Symantec Endpoint Encryption 11.x and Symantec Drive Encryption 10.x operate differently when it comes to attaching drives via drive enclosures.

-Symantec Drive Encryption (SED - PGP-Heritage products) is able to accept encrypted boot drives on other systems with Symantec Drive Encryption installed as "slaved" and be able to authenticate the drive.
-As an example, a boot drive encrypted with SED could be removed from the machine, and slaved to another machine with SED installed, and can be prompted to enter the passphrase.
+Symantec Drive Encryption (SED - PGP products) is able to accept encrypted boot drives on other systems with Symantec Drive Encryption installed an "enclosed" and be able to authenticate the drive.
+As an example, a boot drive encrypted with SED could be removed from the machine, and connected to another machine with SED installed, and can be prompted to enter the passphrase.
 The reason this works is Symantec Encryption Desktop is also able to encrypt external USB drives with its Drive Encryption component, and has actual code logic to detect these conditions.
 Slaving encrypted boot drives as an external USB drive is fully supported, and is a nice way to copy data from a drive that may not be otherwise booting.